h2oai/sparkling-water/DEVEL.md

 <a name="TestCases"></a>
 ## Testing Scenarios
- 1. Initialize H2O on top of Spark by running  `new H2OContext(sc).start()` and verifying that H2O was properly initialized on all Spark nodes.
+ 1. Initialize H2O on top of Spark by running  `H2OContext.getOrCreate(sc)` and verifying that H2O was properly initialized on all Spark nodes.
  2. Load data with help from the H2O API from various data sources:
    * local disk
    * HDFS